Serbia–Slovakia relations

-Serbian-Slovak relations are foreign relations between Serbia and Slovakia.
-Both countries established direct diplomatic relations in 1993.
-Serbia has an embassy in Bratislava.
-Slovakia has an embassy in Belgrade.

-Slovakia is among the few NATO and EU members which have not recognized the independence of Kosovo.
-Also Serbia is an EU candidate and Slovakia is an EU member.
+Serbia and Slovakia maintain diplomatic relations established between Slovakia and the Federal Republic of Yugoslavia (of which Serbia is considered sole legal successor) in 1993.

 History

-Serbian-Slovak relations i.e. cooperation was especially good in the 18th and the 19th century, in the fields of culture, art, commerce, education, science, politics and military.
+Serbian-Slovak relations i.e. cooperation were notably strong during the 18th and the 19th century, in the fields of culture, art, commerce, education, science, politics and military.

-During the course of two centuries, more than 2500 Serbs were educated in various universities and higher institutions of learning in Slovakia, mostly in Bratislava, Košice and Kežmarok.
+During the course of two centuries, more than 2,500 Serbs were educated in various universities and higher institutions of learning in Slovakia, mostly in Bratislava, Košice and Kežmarok.